 Short Croquet Handicapping

-Players should keep a separate card for AC and SC and results recorded on the relevant card only.
+Players should keep separate cards for Association Croquet (AC) and Short Croquet (SC) and results should be recorded on the relevant card only.
 A Short Croquet Handicap Card is downloadable.

-Initial Short Croquet handicaps should be based upon each player's Association Croquet handicap.
+Initial Short Croquet handicaps should be based upon a player's Association Croquet handicap using the conversion table below.
 When a player does not have an Association Croquet handicap, the Club Handicapper must decide.
-In the absence of a Club Handicapper, contact a nearby CA Handicapper.
+In the absence of a Club Handicapper, contact a nearby National Handicapper.

 |Relationship between Association and Short Croquet handicaps|

 An automatic system is used to vary Short Croquet handicaps.

 |Automatic Handicapping Trigger Points for Short Croquet|

 |-3 (or 3P)||115||3||70|

 |-2 (or 2P)||110||3.5||65|